 If you have all the living space you need downstairs but are lacking bedrooms and bathrooms, then a loft conversion can be the perfect way to bring your home into proportion.
-Most are used for an extra bedroom or two with en suite bathroom.
-Other popular uses include as a teenage den, cinema room or home office.
+Most loft conversions are used for an extra bedroom or two with en suite bathroom.
+Other popular uses include a teenage den, cinema room or home office.
 If your home has amazing views, you could consider moving some of the living spaces up into the new loft to take advantage of them.

-2. Almost all lofts are suitable for conversion
+2. Check your loft is suitable for conversion

 Lofts with a minimum head height of 2.3m are usually seen as fit to convert, although obstacles like chimneys or water tanks, as well as the pitch of the roof, can also affect this decision.

-3. You’ll get a good return on your investment
+3. Make sure you get a good return on investment

 - £1,150–£1,350 per square metre for a basic rooflight conversion